shibme/xipher/README.md

 		</script>
 	</head>
 <body>
-	Call Xipher methods that start with xipher.
+	Call wasm methods that begin with xipher.
 For example: xipherNewSecretKey()
 </body>
 </html>
 ```